How Much Is Flood Insurance in Florida?

 National Flood Insurance Program vs. Private Insurance

-When it comes to flood insurance policies in Florida, customers can choose between taking out a policy through the National Flood Insurance Program (NFIP) or through a private insurer.
+When it comes to flood insurance policies in Florida, customers can choose between taking out a policy through the National Flood Insurance Program (NFIP) or through a private insurer (or a combination of both).
+There are numerous insurance companies that can write policies in Florida under the NFIP, including Allstate, Assurant, Farmers, Liberty Mutual, and USAA.
 NFIP policies have limits on building and contents coverage and do not offer additional types of coverage such as loss of use coverage or debris removal.
 However, customers who are looking for less comprehensive coverage may find better premiums through the NFIP than through private insurers (though that may not necessarily be true in all cases).